Voices Guiding SEA-MES

-Twenty-five years ago, scientists first explored Australia’s south-east marine ecosystems, capturing valuable baseline data.
-Today, SEA-MES—a four-voyage CSIRO initiative—is returning to these iconic marine sites aboard Australia’s premier marine research vessel, the RV Investigator.
-Now, each voyage prioritises tangible, real-world benefits, explicitly targeting outcomes across industry, marine park and sea-country management, and capacity building for future marine science leaders.
+Thirty years ago, CSIRO surveyed the Australian south-east marine ecosystem, capturing valuable baseline data.
+Today, SEA-MES—a four-voyage CSIRO initiative—has returned to it aboard Australia’s premier marine research vessel, the RV Investigator, prioritising tangible, real-world benefits, by explicitly targeting outcomes across industry, marine park and sea-country management.

-Every voyage, every cast, and every data point collected by SEA-MES involves collaboration with key stakeholders—from fisheries managers and energy sector leaders to Traditional Owners and Early Career Ocean Professionals (ECOPs).
-This collaborative approach ensures research is aligned with real-world needs, generating actionable knowledge for sectors dependent on marine ecosystem health while simultaneously building critical national capability.
+Every voyage, every cast, and every data point collected by SEA-MES has resulted from consultation with key stakeholders—from fisheries managers and energy sector leaders to Traditional Owners and Early Career Ocean Professionals (ECOPs).
+This ensures the research is aligned with real-world needs, generating actionable knowledge for sectors dependent on the marine ecosystem while simultaneously building critical national capability.

 Rikki Taylor